DXGI Error Device Removed In Baldur’s Gate 3 [FIXED]

 Creating a Shortcut for the DX11 Executable(Image by eXputer)

-4. Launch the game using the newly created shortcut
+4. Launch the game using the newly created shortcut.

 Toggle VSync

 While a bit unconventional, toggling your VSync is a known fix for this problem.
 The exact reason why this works could range from how the game manages its internal ticks to maybe a bug.
-In either case, trying it out wouldn’t hurt to fix the Device Lost Error in BG3.

 1. Open Baldur’s Gate 3 and navigate to Options.